-Our mental health relies on a proper working of the brain and the brain needs proper sleep in the night so that it is prepared the next day.
+Your mental health relies on the proper working of the brain and the brain needs proper sleep the night so that it is prepared for the next day.
 So sleep is absolutely necessary and is good for mental health.

-Sleep is the time when our mind repairs, recharges, builds and removes waste chemicals that have to be put on the back burner in the awake state.
+Sleep is the time when your mind repairs, recharges, builds, and removes waste chemicals that have to be put on the back burner in the awake state.

 Brain While Dreaming?

-Dreaming enables us to analyse circumstances in a brain chemical friendly environment.
+Dreaming enables us to analyze circumstances in a brain-chemical-friendly environment.

-As a result it helps us to manage emotional experiences, affects decision making and even solving complex mathematical problems.
+As a result, it helps us to manage emotional experiences, affects decision-making, and even solves complex mathematical problems.

 Sleep & Happiness?

 There is clear evidence suggesting sleep and happiness are closely related, and that this relation is bi-directional.
-People who had positive outlook in their day to day life were more likely to sleep better.
+People who had a positive outlook in their day-to-day life were more likely to sleep better.

 Research in children also showed that sleep deprivation is linked to more negative mood and emotional problems.

 Sleep deprivation has been shown to disrupt focus in a number of ways, from interfering with the production of neurotransmitters to making it harder for brain cells to communicate with one another.